Sheringham Shoal Community Fund

 OUTLINE PROPOSALS CAN BE ACCEPTED AT ANY TIME

-The Fund is about trying to make a difference and will support a small number of projects proposed by groups inspired to do something new and positive in their community.
-The projects should focus on one or more of the following objectives:
+The Fund will support projects proposed by groups inspired to do something new and positive in their community.
+Projects should focus on one or more of the following objectives:

 - To contribute to reducing climate change.